 All around the Golden State's seat of government you'll experience echoes of the gold-rush days, most notably in Old Sacramento, whose wooden sidewalks and horse-drawn carriages on cobblestone streets lend the waterfront district a 19th-century feel.
 The California State Railroad Museum and other venues hold artifacts of state and national significance, and historic buildings house shops and restaurants.
 River cruises and train rides are fun family diversions for an hour or two.

 Due east of Old Sacramento is Downtown, where landmarks include the Capitol building and the surrounding Capitol Park.
-The convention center is also here.
-The area is a little uneven economically, but some of the boarded-up storefronts have begun to enjoy some revitalization in recent years.
+Golden 1 Center, the new sports and concert venue, and the convention center are also here.
+The area is a little uneven economically, but revitalization is taking full effect.